Mechanic Overview: Armor Class 5e

 - Warding Bond: 1-hour duration – +1 AC, among other effects

 One of the easiest ways to increase your armor class that is commonly overlooked is by using cover.
 Using the environment to your advantage grants the bonuses listed below:

 - Half cover: +2 AC – A target has half cover if an obstacle blocks at least half of its body.
 The obstacle might be a low wall, a large piece of furniture, a narrow tree trunk, or a creature, whether that creature is an enemy or a friend.

 - Three-quarters cover: +5 AC – A target has three-quarters cover if about three-quarters of it is covered by an obstacle.
 The obstacle might be a portcullis, an arrow slit, or a thick tree trunk.

 - Total cover – Can’t be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

 AC in D&D 5e doesn’t increase much above the low 20s and can be reached by PCs and NPCs at low levels.
 For example, a 1st-level Paladin wearing plate mail and wielding a shield has an AC of 20.
 An Adult Black Dragon, which is a challenge rating 17, only has an AC of 19.
 What gives?

-D&D 5e is built around a system called “Bounded Accuracy” which locks “targets numbers” in the game, such as Armor Class and the Difficult Class, to levels that are reasonable to achieve at any level.
+D&D 5e is built around a system called “Bounded Accuracy” which locks “target numbers” in the game, such as Armor Class and the Difficulty Class, to levels that are reasonable to achieve at any level.

 Under bounded accuracy, you won’t see these targets increase above a certain ceiling as characters progress.
 Instead, these targets remain fairly static, only ever reaching between 20 and 30.